raphael-khan/raphael-khan/README.md

 Hi there ! 👋

-I am Raphael, a full stack developer that enjoys collaborating wih other developers, debugging, and turning a vision and an idea into meaningful software products.
+I am Raphael, a full stack developer that enjoys collaborating with other developers, debugging, and turning a vision and an idea into meaningful software products.

 I am currently working on learning more about Cloud Infrastructure and completing my AWS Developer certfication.
 In my spare time, I contribute to Open Source projects that i find interesting.